GNU-Linuxer/seattle-polie-data-analysis/.ipynb_checkpoints/README-checkpoint.md

 Visit [this DJIA dataset source](https://fred.stlouisfed.org/series/DJIA) and [this S&P 500 dataset source](https://fred.stlouisfed.org/series/SP500).
 In the upper right corner there's an orange *edit graph* button, on the left of this button, there's a date picker.
 Choose the start date to a value as early as possible, then there's a download button where you can download .csv files.
 Place these two .csv files in the ./data/ folder so the Jupyter notebook can find them.

 Unfortunately, datasets of DJIA and S&P 500's daily values can't be included in this GitHub repository since I need to obtain permission in order to re-distribute these two datasets.

-One README file in .txt or .md format that contains a short summary of your proposed final project (A single paragraph is fine at this point; you’ll expand this README for assignments 7)